 A good vocabulary is one of the most important aspects of effective communication as it helps you to choose words that convey your thoughts clearly and meaningfully.
 It’s wonderful to see children evolve from having a vocabulary consisting of a few essential words to start making whole sentences and eventually learn hundreds of new words every year.
-While the home environment plays an important role in language learning in the first few years of a child’s life, in the later years it’s the school’s responsibility to make the process interesting and fun while still achieving the desired results.
+While the home environment plays an important role in language learning in the first few years of a child’s life, in the later years it’s the responsibility of Top Schools in Ghaziabad to make the process of building vocabulary interesting and fun while still achieving the desired results.

 Schools need to make vocabulary teaching a part of the curriculum.
 This ensures the allocation of time and resources to this key aspect of language learning.
 The question of course is how to pick the right words to teach.
 Research in the field suggests that depending on the age group, it makes sense to start with the words of everyday speech and move on to subject or topic-specific words that the student is likely to come across in the classroom.